beeware/briefcase/docs/how-to/cli-apps.rst

     $ briefcase new

 When prompted to select a GUI framework, enter ``4`` to choose **Console**.
-This changes how Briefcase structures the app and configures the project.
+This changes the code that Briefcase generates for the new app, and the configuration for the new project.

 The most important change is that your ``pyproject.toml`` will include: